-Nomination forms will be sent to every public and private high school in Kenosha County.
-High schools will nominate as many students based on the requirements listed above.
+Nomination forms are sent to every public and private high school in Kenosha County, home-school contacts, and local youth serving organizations.
+Local community members in these institutions nominate students based on the requirements listed above.
 All youth who are nominated will receive an application.

-The application consists of basic contact information, school, GPA, and short answer questions about their intended objectives for the Youth In Governance program and how the program will increase their civic awareness and leadership skills.
+The application consists of basic contact information, school, GPA, and shortanswer questions about their intended objectives for the Youth In Governance program and how the program will increase their civic awareness and leadership skills.
 The application will include a written recommendation.

-The Kenosha County Planning, Development, & Extension Education Committee will be responsible for selection of youth members which may include a face-to-face interview.
+The Kenosha County Planning, Development, & Extension Education Committee will be responsible for selection of youth members which may include a face-toface interview.
 The Planning, Development, & Extension Education Committee will then recommend youth members to the Kenosha County Board Chairman for official appointment to the Kenosha County Youth In Governance program.